-Q: I purchased a NEFF induction hob 4 years ago for £820.
-Now 2 rings do not work, and the Neff engineer says that the cost of repair would be £600+ so says it is not worth repairing and we have to buy a new one.
+The customer had purchased a NEFF induction hob 4 years ago for £820.
+He now found that 2 rings had gone faulty.
+A Neff engineer said that the cost of repair would be £600+ which rendered the appliance beyond economic repair.